greencloudcomputing/docs/docs/api/tags.md

 ## Create Tag

 :::info
 Call this endpoint to create a tag in GreenCloud.
 You pass the name and color in the body of the call.
-The response from the call is an HTTP 201 response along with a JSON object containig an ID attribute of the newly created tag.
+The response from the call is an HTTP 201 response along with a JSON object containing an ID attribute of the newly created tag.
 :::

 #### Endpoint